pawelgrzybek/pawelgrzybek.com/content/posts/2025-03-31-top-picks-2025-march/index.md

 ### [Minding the gaps: A new way to draw separators in CSS](https://blogs.windows.com/msedgedev/2025/03/19/minding-the-gaps-a-new-way-to-draw-separators-in-css/)

 Nice to see Microsoft's effort on adding guides to the CSS Grid specification.
-This is one of those things that we have been hacking around using borders, outlines, box-shadows, pseudo classes and other trickery.
+This is one of those things that we have been hacking around using borders, outlines, box-shadows, pseudo-classes and other trickery.
 The proposed API looks nice and simple.
 Also, nice to see an initiative like that coming from someone other than Google and Apple.
-It shouldn't be a surprise; it is Microsoft that landed a first browser implementation in Internet Explorer.
+It shouldn't be a surprise; it is Microsoft that landed the first browser implementation in Internet Explorer.